You are now Quill-Weave.

 As the name would imply, the series revolves around the “Doomstones”, the twenty-one ancient stone monoliths scattered throughout Cyrodiil.
 The monuments themselves date back to the first era, and most of them are named after constellations.
 Popular myth holds that the Doomstones harbor great magical power.
 Like most popular myth, you expect this to be complete bullshit.

-However, you do pride yourself the historical accuracy of your work.
+However, you do pride yourself on the historical accuracy of your work.
 And, given that one of these Doomstones was apparently pissing distance from your house, you pretty much had no excuse not to check it out.
 If it turns out these Doomstones actually do hold some kind of magical power, your entire historical fiction series built on the assumption that they are just rocks is going to look pretty silly.

 No, worse: it’ll look like fantasy.